Godzaytsa/TestManiac/README.md

 1. **Initialization**: Launches the specified browser and navigates to the base URL
 2. **Login** (Optional): If credentials are provided, performs login
+3. **Navigation**: If startUrl is specified, navigates to that page to begin testing
-3. **Crawling**: Starting from the base page:
+4. **Crawling**: Starting from the start page (or base page):
    - Identifies all visible and enabled interactive elements (buttons, links, etc.)
+   - Takes a "before" screenshot with the element highlighted
-   - Clicks each element one by one
+   - Clicks each element one by one (with JavaScript fallback if element is overlapped)
+   - Waits for network to become idle (all API calls complete)
    - Checks for errors after each interaction
-   - Takes screenshots if errors are detected
+   - If error detected, takes "after" screenshot and combines both into side-by-side comparison
    - If a link leads to a new page within the same domain, crawls that page recursively
    - Returns to the previous page after exploring links
-4. **Reporting**: Generates a comprehensive JSON report with all interactions and results
+5. **Reporting**: Generates a comprehensive JSON report with all interactions and results

 ## Output